Toowoomba City, Queensland: Libraries

 The Tooowoomba City library is located at 155 Herries Street.
 The library is open seven days a week.

 The local history library is located at 155 Herries Street.
 The local history library has a comprehensive archival collection that is of local, state and national significance, including the Robinson Collection named after Toowoomba's first female mayor Nellie E. Robinson.
 This comprehensive collection contains records from local personalities, businesses and community organizations.

 Both libraries are operated by the Toowoomba Regional Council.

 Community groups

 The Toowoomba branch of the Queensland Country Women's Association meets at 263 Margaret Street and the Toowoomba City Business Women’s branch meets at 161 Margaret Street.

-Heritage listings

-Toowoomba City has a number of heritage-listed sites, including: